zeroknowledgediscovery/zedwiki/notes/pandemic one revision.md

 + add IRAT results
 + correct loglikelihood values? should we do it?
 + redraw phylogeny in star mode to show that rats are further apart

+---

+## What is involved to update Theorem 1